NikhilBailey21/nikhil-sushmey-project/README.rst

     $ gcloud auth application-default login

-**2. Initialize the database (first time only):**
+**2. Ensure database is set up:**

-    $ cd flask-app
-    $ flask init-db

-This creates the necessary tables in your Cloud SQL database.
+The database and tables must be manually created in Cloud SQL with proper access permissions.
+The application expects the following table structure:

+- ``user`` table with columns: id, username, email, google_id, name, picture, created

 **3. Run the application:**